SouhardyaJoy2006/legal-metrology-app/README.md

 # Legal Metrology App

-A Flask web application that helps enforcement officers and suppliers check whether packaged-product labels comply with India's Legal Metrology (Packaged Commodities) Rules, 2011 and the Cosmetics Rules, 2020.
+A Flask web application that helps enforcement officers and suppliers check whether packaged-product labels comply with India's Legal Metrology (Packaged Commodities) Rules, 2011 and the Legal Metrology Rules, 2009.
 Officers upload a photo of a product and its label, and the app runs an AI pipeline to classify the product category, extract the label's declarations, and flag any missing mandatory fields.

 ## Features